PyRepair/maniple/training-data/summarize-experiment/keras/3/prompt_response_response_1.md

-Since the provided function `_clone_functional_model` is a complex function with multiple interconnected parts, the error could originate from various sections of the function.
-It might be related to how the `SwapLayer` is handled, how the `layer_map` and `tensor_map` are updated, or how the model outputs are computed and checked.

-The test case `test_clone_functional_model_with_multi_outputs` creates a model with a Lambda layer and a `SwapLayer`, resulting in multiple outputs.
-The error message indicates that the output tensor from the `SwapLayer` was not computed, leading to the assertion failure.
-This suggests that the `SwapLayer` processing within the `_clone_functional_model` function is a potential source of the bug.

-The issue might be caused by the complex nature of the `SwapLayer` and its handling during the model cloning process.
-Additionally, the code might not be handling multiple outputs or custom layers (like `SwapLayer`) properly in the cloning process, leading to the failure.

-To resolve the bug, potential approaches include:
-- Reviewing the handling of custom layers with multiple outputs within the model cloning process.
-- Ensuring that the `layer_map` and `tensor_map` are updated correctly for custom layers and multiple outputs during the cloning process.
-- Verifying that the model outputs are computed and added to the `tensor_map` appropriately to prevent assertion failures.
+Based on the provided error message, it seems that there is an issue in the `clone_model` function, where the output tensor cannot be computed.
+The function `_clone_functional_model` inside the Keras library seems to be the source of this problem.
+This function is responsible for cloning a functional `Model` instance and appears to encounter issues when dealing with a layer that has multiple outputs without mask support.

+The error suggests that the `output_masks` for the layers with multiple outputs is always `None`, whereas it's expected to be `[None, None]`.
+This is likely due to the fact that the function `layer.compute_mask(...)` always returns `None` since Lambda layers do not support using masks.

+To fix this bug, one possible approach is to modify the function to handle the case where a layer with multiple outputs without mask support is encountered.
+This might involve updating the logic around computing output tensors and masks for such layers.

-The revised version of the `_clone_functional_model` function resolves the potential bug by updating the handling of multiple outputs, custom layers, and the `layer_map` and `tensor_map` as follows:
+Here's the revised and fixed version of the `_clone_functional_model` function to address the bug:

 ```python
 def _clone_functional_model(model, input_tensors=None):